vegetables articles

 Learning to shop for and cook seasonal foods does involve a learning curve, and the first steps are always the most difficult and intimidating.
 (These aren’t exactly skills we pick up in school or learn in our daily lives.)
 To get and cook real food requires finding local farmers markets and knowing how to work a stove, for starters.
 Since farmers markets don’t usually run daily, a bit of foresight and planning are necessary if you hope to make it a part of your weekly routine.
 Working a stove demands some basic understanding of how food reacts when heated.

-Luckily, neither of these things are actually as difficult as they may seem at first.
-And once you acquire just a few basic cooking skills–stir fry in olive oil, oven roasting, basic grain and legume preparation–expanding your culinary repertoire to include dozens of your favorite dishes isn’t much of a stretch.
+One of the reasons I wrote Foodist is to show you that these things aren’t actually as difficult as they may seem at first.
+And once you acquire just a few basic cooking skills—stir fry in olive oil, oven roasting, basic grain and legume preparation—expanding your culinary repertoire to include dozens of your favorite dishes isn’t much of a stretch.

 One of the perks of starting with great ingredients is that messing up a meal is much more difficult than it is when you start with low-quality ingredients and rely on additional hacks and seasonings to mask the lack of flavor.
 Bad vegetables are almost always either over-cooked or under-salted, so if you can get these right you are most of the way there.
 Just a few extra seasoning tricks like garlic, chili flakes or lemon zest can elevate almost any green vegetable into something worth building a meal around.